paja6/whalebone/task1.md

 ```

 The `Google is not allowed here.` message has been returned by the DNS server to prove the response came from Knot Resolver.

+## Conclusion

+Congratulations!
+You have successfully set up a DNS server that blocks DNS requests for malicious sites.
+The next step is to create an automation that checks blacklisted domains, e.g., https://fabriziosalmi.github.io/blacklists/, and automatically updates the Knot Resolver's policies.

 ## Further reading